erikerlandson/erikerlandson.github.com/source/_posts/2012-10-31-randomized-sleep-jobs-in-htcondor-using-delayed-evaluation.markdown

 title: "Randomized Sleep Jobs in HTCondor Using Delayed Evaluation"
 date: 2012-10-31 14:17
 comments: true
-categories: [ htcondor, condor, condor_submit, delayed evaluation, job classad ]
+categories: [ computing, htcondor, condor, condor_submit, delayed evaluation, job classad ]
 ---
 In some cases, when testing or demonstrating the performance of an HTCondor pool, it is useful to submit a plug of jobs with randomized running times.
 The standard technique for controlling run times is to submit a classic 'sleep' job.
 However, randomizing the argument to sleep is another matter.
 Luckily there is an easy way to do this with a single submit file, using delayed evaluation syntax.